cioddi/fleximg.js/README.md

 * PHP
 * Imagemagick or GD lib
 * jquery (only if you dont have it already, install using "$ bower install")
-* jquery.hammer.js (to detect pinch zoom events "$ bower install" or download from https://github.com/EightMedia/hammer.js)
+* jquery.hammer.js (to detect pinch zoom events "$ bower install" or download from https://github.com/EightMedia/hammer.js) [optional]

 ##Installation
 1. Make sure your server meets the requirements